FisherShi/UDACITY_CARND_T1_P2/README.md

 * Image data size flat= 1024
 * Number of classes = 43

-Here is an exploratory visualization of the dataset.
-Here is a histogram showing the distribution of classes:
+Here is an exploratory visualization of the dataset showing the histogram of classes:

+![alt text][image1]